imgopi41/Digital_Clock_Project/README.md

 **III.
 Tools**

-1. Tkinter: is used to represent the all functions & built modules in the tkinter library.
+1. Tkinter : is used to represent the all functions & built modules in the tkinter library.
-2. Time: a module that provides the current time and also returns number of seconds
+2. Time : a module that provides the current time and also returns number of seconds

 **IV.
 Workflow**